hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 The bars or measures in dances, must be marked in like manner with those in musick, videlicet with little bars crossing the tract, which are to agree with those of the tune.

-You will understand by the following examples, how each step agrees with the tune to which they are composed.
+You will understand by the following examples, how each step agrees with the tune to which they are composed[^5].

+[^5]: Musical notation page was omitted in this transcription

-If it happens that you have occasion to put more steps in a measure, than are in the foregoing examples, the following rules must be observed.
+{49} If it happens that you have occasion to put more steps in a measure, than are in the foregoing examples, the following rules must be observed.

 If, for example, you would in a measure of common time, or half a measure of quadruple time, which is the same thing, put a fleuret and a bound; the three steps composing the fleuret, must have a double tie to join them, and which will show their motion to be as swift again, as if there had been but one; the bound also must be joined to the fleuret with a single tie only; by which you will know, that these two steps are in effect but one.

 If you would put the same step in a measure of triple time, the two first steps of the fleuret must only have a double tie.

-When in dancing some measures of the tune, are to be let slip, whether in the beginning or middle of the dance, it must be marked in the following manner, vis. by a little stroke crossing obliquely the tract, and as many of them are to be marked, as there are bars to be let slip; and in describing a half measure, half the stroke only must be marked.
+{50} When in dancing some measures of the tune, are to be let slip, whether in the beginning or middle of the dance, it must be marked in the following manner, vis. by a little stroke crossing obliquely the tract, and as many of them are to be marked, as there are bars to be let slip; and in describing a half measure, half the stroke only must be marked.

 The same stroke longways, parallel with the tract, is equivalent to four of the foregoing strokes, and takes up four measures of the tune.